Kinoma/kinomajs/README.md

   ```
   $ sudo apt-get install zlib1g:i386 lib32stdc++6
   ```
 3. Install the toolchain and `sysroot`.
-	See the document [Setup for Building for Embedded Devices](https://github.com/Kinoma/kinomajs/blob/master/doc/EmbeddedSetup.md) to set up the cross-compilation environment and libraries for your build target.
+To set up the cross-compilation environment and libraries for your build target:

+	- For BeagleBlone, Raspberry Pi or Edison, see the document [Setup for Building for Embedded Devices](https://github.com/Kinoma/kinomajs/blob/master/doc/EmbeddedSetup.md)

+	- For Pine64, see the document [Setup for Building for Pine64](https://github.com/Kinoma/kinomajs/blob/master/doc/Pine64Setup.md)

+	- For Linkit7688, see the document [Setup for Building for Linkit7688](https://github.com/Kinoma/kinomajs/blob/master/doc/Pine64Setup.md)
 4. Get a copy of the KinomaJS source code.
 It can be downloaded using your web browser from the [KinomaJS repository on GitHub](http://github.org/kinoma/kinomajs) or using the `git` command-line tool, as follows:
   ```
   $ git clone https://github.com/kinoma/kinomajs.git